Marek Hanousek

-Marek Hanousek (born 6 August 1991) is a Czech professional footballer who plays as a midfielder for Polish club Widzew Łódź.
-He has represented his country at the under-21 level.
+Marek Hanousek (born 6 August 1991) is a Czech professional footballer who plays as a midfielder for III liga club Widzew Łódź II.
+He has represented his country at under-21 level.

 Club career

 Dukla

-Hanousek played in the Czech 2.
-Liga with Dukla from 2009.
+Hanousek played in the Czech National Football League with Dukla from 2009.
 In an August 2010 match against Viktoria Žižkov, Hanousek was shown a red card for a foul on Igor Súkenník in the penalty area after 88 minutes.
 The game, having been tied 1−1, was won from the subsequent penalty kick by Žižkov striker Miroslav Marković.
 Dukla lost just two more times that season to finish the 2010–11 Czech 2.
-Liga eight points clear of any other team and thus winning promotion to the Gambrinus liga.
+Liga eight points clear of any other team and thus winning promotion to the Czech First League.

-Having been promoted to the top flight, Hanousek made his Gambrinus liga debut with Dukla on 29 July 2011 against Sigma Olomouc, going on to score five goals in fifteen starts in the first half of the 2011–12 Gambrinus liga.
+Having been promoted to the top flight, Hanousek made his Czech First League debut with Dukla on 29 July 2011 against Sigma Olomouc, going on to score five goals in fifteen starts in the first half of the 2011–12 Czech First League.
 In February 2012 he signed for Viktoria Plzeň on a three-and-a-half-year contract, however according to the terms of his contract he stayed at Dukla until the end of the season.